-Let’s face it, it’s difficult enough to be an entrepreneur, and for women it can be even more challenging.
-Self-doubt, societal pressures, anxiety can all make us a hot mess from time to time.
+Let’s face it, it’s difficult enough to be an entrepreneur, and for women, it can be even more challenging.
+Self-doubt, societal pressures, and anxiety can all make us a hot mess from time to time.
 And if you are a mom, or have more responsibilities, it can be a tough ride.
-Juggling between sending that important email to rushing to the daycare, to picking up grocery on the way and then attending that important meeting on a phone call as you struggle to stop your baby from jumping on your laptop, it can get really perplexing.
+Juggling between sending that important email to rushing to the daycare, to picking up groceries on the way, and then attending that important meeting on a phone call as you struggle to stop your baby from jumping on your laptop, it can get really perplexing.

-So how do you keep your sanity while ensuring that your focus on being an entrepreneur is unwavering and drive your business with persistent focus?
-Can we have the best of all the worlds?
+So how do you keep your sanity while ensuring that your focus on being an entrepreneur is unwavering and driving your business with persistent focus?
+Can we have the best of all worlds?

 The truth is it’s possible.
-With a little bit of advanced planning, with some smart moves, with some discipline and compartmentalizing your life, you can keep that entrepreneurial spirit and forge ahead.
+With a little bit of advanced planning, some smart moves, some discipline, and compartmentalizing your life, you can keep that entrepreneurial spirit and forge ahead.